tim42/reflective/README.md

 tested with gcc 5.2.1 and clang 3.7.0
 All you need is a c++14 compiler, a c++14 STL, `sigaction()` (or `signal()`) and `time()` support in your OS

+**important note**: because of the nature of constructors and destructors, it is really difficult to get correct graph when the call is done in a initializer list / default {de,con}structor.
+The call is attributed to the caller. (that could have weird effects on the graph when a function delete polymorphic objects and end-up being reported as calling different methods that in fact are called implicitly by destructors).
+If you can't do without a 100% correct callgraph (and mostly the fact that a call can be assigned to a caller instead of a {de,con}structor, well, use a slower tool).
+Currently reflective only uses the STL and some utilities that I've made (that only uses STL), and you can't get correct results on {de,con}structors with only that.
+I am working on a solution to fix this, but if it add too much complexity to reflective it may well never see daylight.

+I've run reflective with YägGLer (a weird renderer that I wrote) in a multi-threaded, CPU intensive program, and there was no framerate drop (moreover the scheduler wasn't late to finish a frame).

 ### tool